BalescuOvidiu/Bacteria/README.md

     <td colspan="2">
       <h3>Gameplay</h3>
       <p>
         In the menu, a DNA section is displayed on the LED matrix.
-When the player moves or presses the joystick, then the game starts.The player is a bactera and can move on the matrix using the joystick.
+When the player moves or press the joystick, or press button, then the game starts.
+The player is a bactera and can move on the matrix using the joystick.
       </p>
       <p>
         If joystick is pressed or moved and player is not bordered by more 4 bacteria, then the game will go to next generation(<b>level</b>).
 If player is bordered by more 4 bacteria, then game will go to restart room.
 In restart room, on matrix is a X and on LCD is listed the <b>score</b>, max number of generation survived by player.